itsmiaetzzz/writesup-sys1/level4.md

 + *Log into the game*
  Use this following code to enter the game=>
 ```
-ssh bandit2@bandit.labs.overthewire.org -p 2220
+ssh bandit4@bandit.labs.overthewire.org -p 2220
 ```
 <sub>We have to enter ssh following the host and the port which is 2220 to enter the level 2 with bandit2@host -p (port)</sub>

 + *Enter the password required* :
 ```
-aBZ0W5EmUfAf7kHTQeOwd8bauFJ2lAiG
+2EW7BBsr6aMMoJ2HjW067dm8EgX26xNe
 ```
 <sub>We found it during the previous level</sub>

-+Once we entered the game we will *search the file that contains the password* for the next level that is hidden .
++Once we entered the game we will *search the only human-readable file that contains the password* for the next level in the *inhere* directory .

 <sub>